ARM-software/astc-encoder/README.md

     ./astcenc

-Or like this on Windows:
+... or like this on Windows:

     astcenc

-Invoking the tool with no arguments gives an extensive help message, including usage instructions, and details of all the available options.
+Invoking the tool with no arguments gives an extensive help message, including usage instructions, and details of all the available command line options.

 ## Compressing an image